 - the events and digital format of the events hosted

-- the websites and their related subdomains including those pertaining to the registration for attendance
+- the websites and their related subdomains including those pertaining to the registration for attendance and community platform

-- the Conference apps and the web-app;
+- the Conference and community apps and the web-app;

-- online surveys relating to the Conference;
+- online surveys relating to the Conference and community;

-- the Conference official social media channels.
+- the official social media channels.

 Personal information processed in connection with the Services is controlled by SA Innovation Summit (Pty) Ltd.